Note- I began writing this chapter several months ago. It's safe to assume that most "updates" were written anywhere from a week to a month between.

 Update- The results of the Alaska lady's cousin came in and he is not a match to me.
 Initial thinking would be that this family is not mine...however, it is important to note that the further genetic distance (in this case- at least 4th cousins) the less chance there is for detectable DNA to be present.
 In other words, the more distant the relationship, the less chance of a match- even if there is a connection.
 An example would be that one of that persons siblings could also be tested and we would match because that person and I happened to inherit the same segment of DNA from our common ancestor.
 Unfortunately, DNA testing is quite expensive- not to mention that convincing an entire family to gift their DNA to a complete stranger is a task in and of itself.
 There are several different branches of this tree that are in Australia- so, I am still optimistic that my father is somehow connected to my Alaska match.
 Eventually, I will probably try to contact others from those lines.
 I may need to start a second job in order to pay for all of the tests I'm sending people.

-In the meantime, I've made some new connections in the Genealogy world.
+I've made some new connections in the Genealogy world.
 Someone, who's sister is a fourth cousin match, directed me to a page on Facebook called "DNA Detectives".
 It consists of incredibly knowledgeable researchers and people who are basically in the same situation as myself- adoptees or people who have found out later in life that one of their parents is, in fact, not so much.
 It's both heartening and distressing the read people's stories that are so similar to mine.
 It appears to be commonplace for biological mothers to "clam up"- even when it comes to the children that they have raised from birth.

-If "Mr Queensland" (or his brother) is my father, I wish Lynn would just tell me.
 I'm tired of having to snoop into complete strangers lives and convince them to take a DNA test because my mom feels like a floozy.
 I'm fifty.
 Any man that turns out to be my father need not worry that I'm going to want anything from them other than the truth.
 And a DNA sample.
 And family medical history.
 And his parents names so I can research MY genealogy.

 It would be so nice just to be able to talk to someone and say "Hey.
 My mother says she knew you in 1964 and there is a possibility you could be my biological father.
 Would you be willing to take a DNA test so we can find out the answer?"